hexters/hexa-docs/README.md

 Gate::allows('hexa.admin')
 ```

-In a Blade template, you can use it as shown below.
+In Blade templates, you can use:
 ```html
 <div>
     @can('hexa.admin')